UBCSailbot/raye-network-table/README.md

 The directories `src` and `test/basic_tests` should mirror each other.
 That is, any unit testing code for the file `src/a/b.cpp` should be in `test/basic_tests/a/bTest.cpp`.

 -   **src/** - Source code of the network-table.
 -   **scripts/** - Scripts used for various purposes.
-These can just be directly ran and do not require compiling.
+View the comments at the top of the scripts to learn what they do.
 -   **test/** - Unit tests.
 These test specific functionality of the network-table.
 -   **projects/** - Target specific code.
-For more details, check out the README file in this directory.
+For more details, check the README file in this directory.
+-   **Jenkins/** - Jenkins scripts for running automated tests.